M. Dumas & Sons celebrates 100 years with monthly events

 click to enlarge

 While the store's big celebration is in April, there are also events in February and March.
-On Thurs.
-Feb.
-9 brands Barbour and Filson head to M. Dumas for a pre-SEWE event showcasing outdoor apparel for men and women.
-A portion of proceeds from this event will benefit Pet Helpers.

-On Thurs.
+The February event is still in the works, but on Thurs.
 March 9, apparel partners Adriano Goldschmied, Citizen's of Humanity, Hiltl, and Moore + Giles help Charleston get ready for Charleston Fashion Week by highlighting M. Dumas & Sons' high-end denim lines.
-This event, co-hosted by The Manual's Cator Sparks, will benefit Lowcountry AIDS Services.
+This event, co-hosted by The Manual's Cator Sparks, will benefit a local charity.

 Thurs.
 April 20 is M. Dumas & Sons centerpiece centennial celebration, featuring a fashion presentation on Society Street showcasing 100 years of M. Dumas style.
 In the store guests will find a Hickey Freeman trunk show, along with a VIP cocktail party on the mezzanine.
-A portion of proceeds from this event will benefit the Special Olympics.
+A portion of proceeds from this event will benefit a local charity.